Käthe Kollwitz (1867-1945)

 Before the elections on 31 July Käthe Kollwitz, together with Heinrich Mann and Albert Einstein, initiated an appeal for a union of KPD (Communist Party) and SPD (Social Democrats) to thwart the majority of the National Socialists.
 The appeal had the heading »Dringender Appell« (Urgent appeal) and was signed by 33 public figures, among them Karl Kollwitz, Erich Kästner, Ernst Toller and Arnold Zweig.
 It was only published by the Internationaler Sozialistischer Kampfbund in the Der Funke newspaper, but the poster was put up in Berlin.

-In February 1933, even after the takeover of the National Socialists, Käthe Kollwitz supported another urgent appeal for a union of left-wing parties for the last free elections on 5 March.
+In February 1933, even after the takeover of the National Socialists, Käthe Kollwitz supported another urgent appeal for a union of left-wing parties for the last so-called ›free‹ elections on 5 March.
 Posters were put up, but this time only 17 public figures signed the appeal.
 Alongside the artist and her husband, these included Heinrich Mann and Erich Kästner.
 Albert Einstein had already left Germany.

 Heinrich Mann and Käthe Kollwitz, who had a masterclass studio at the Prussian Academy of Art from 1928, were forced to resign from the academy by being threatened that it would otherwise be closed down.
 In a gesture of solidarity, Wagner, head of the municipal planning and building office, decided to resign as well.
 Käthe Kollwitz was allowed to keep her studio at the academy until mid-January 1934.

 Like many communists and social democrats, Käthe and Karl Kollwitz went to Czechoslovakia in March because they feared that they would be arrested.
 After a few weeks, however, the couple returned to Berlin.